szeyick/University/COS80007 - Advanced Java/Lectures Notes/Week 1 - Introduction to Swing/IntroductionToSwing.md

 The things to take notice of here is that our **CenteredFrame** extends JFrame rather than the AWT frame.

+### Lightweight Components vs Heavyweight Components

+With the exception of the top level components in Swing (i.e. JWindow, JFrame, JDialogue, JApplet), all the components that are added to these top level components are considered as "lightweight".
+The reason that they are considered lightweight is because they do not depend on their peers (native OS code) to manage their functionality.

+On the other hand, a "heavyweight" component can be seen as AWT, the top level components in Swing are considered heavyweight because they have portions of their functionality managed by the OS.
+It means that these are not platform independant as Java is supposed to be.

+However, should a heavyweight component be added to a component that contains both lightweight and heavyweight components, the heavyweight components will always cover over the lightweight ones.

 ### JFrame Structure

 A JFrame is comprised of many different layers as illustrated below -

 ![alt text](https://github.com/szeyick/University/blob/master/COS80007%20-%20Advanced%20Java/Lectures%20Notes/Week%201%20-%20Introduction%20to%20Swing/images/JFrame.GIF "JFrames")

 Components (panels, buttons, etc) are added to the content pane rather than directly to the JFrame, JApplet or JRootPane.
 In other words, we do not add it to the top level component, we add **into** it.
+This is part of the **lightweight** component structure for Swing.

 There are different ways to add a component to the content pane, the most common being the two listed in the example.